Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 [ - ] 57- Add bounded concurrency for agent phases and batch state updates to reduce UI churn.
 [ - ] 58- Code-split heavy/optional views and libraries (e.g., collaboration trace, markdown parsing) for faster initial load.
 [ - ] 59- Document architecture and extension points (providers, tools, RAG, vision) to guide future modules.
 [ - ] 60- When the user selects one provider, the api key for that provider is requested, and saved in the local storage, and used for all the requests to that provider.
+Each provider must have a different api key, and the user must be able to select the provider and enter the api key for that provider, with a box for each provider.